1. Stopped By The Police On The Street, Now What?

 • an officer warns you about your rights.

-If you are told that you are suspected of an offence, you must be notified of the following straightaway or at least before you answer any questions:
+If you are told that you are suspected of an offence, you must be notified of the following immediately or at least before you answer any questions:

 • the right to an assistant of your choice;